ept-team/equinor-ctf-2022/writeups/Forensics/stompit/The_Long_Quay/README.md

 `grep '\/Techarisma Corporation\/HR_masterdata\/' mftanalyzed.csv > records.csv`

-I didn't really need the header as I already knew where the relevant timestamp would be, but there's definitely more elegant alternatives to do this.
+I didn't really need the header as I already knew where the relevant timestamp would be, but there's definitely more elegant ways to do this.

 While nspecting these records I noticed they all seemingly had the same timestamp: 2022-10-03 22:49:35.\<nanoseconds\>.
 Generally speaking, its rather difficult to do very granular timestomping, so it made sense to look for any records missing nanoseconds: